 The cotton batting gives nice definition to the quilting.
 The flowers look sweet, perfect for this feminine quilt.

 In just a couple of hours it was all done and ready to trim.

 I decided to bind it by machine, making the binding from leftover backing.
 It is the same print as the border, so will blend nicely front and back.

 In a jiffy, the binding was finished too, and it is ready to donate.

-I’m not sure if this one will go to Project Linus, or to the Hands2Help event coming next month.
+This one will go to the Hands2Help event coming next month.
 I’ll have more information on that soon.

 Now that my dental work is done, I am ready to host another Virtual Retreat.
 Anyone up for a Friday Sew-In this week?
 Just register on this form – Virtual Retreat Feb 26th.

 The Fat Quarter Shop’s Daily Flash Sale has something new at clearance pricing every day.
 This is the last week to get 30% off the Vintage Vibes book on sale, at Fat Quarter Shop’s Book of the Month.
 The Vintage Vibe Quilt Book has 14 patterns that have some vintage mixed with a bit of modern vibe.
 Learn with Amber Johnson a variety of applique methods with Dresden plates and more.